Accounting GlossaryAccounting terms and how-tos for beginners. Let us walk you through all the basics that you need know.

 To write a cheque, you’ll need to fill out the necessary spaces on a blank cheque.

-- Date of payment: when payment is being made – written as month/day/year.
+Date of payment: when payment is being made – written as day/month/year.

-- In the blank space next to the dollar sign, write the amount being paid.
-If there are no cents you put two zeros.
-For instance one hundred and twenty three dollars would be written as 123.00.
+Amount being paid: In the blank space next to the sterling sign, write the amount being paid.
+If there are no cents, put two zeros.
+For instance one hundred and twenty three pounds would be written as 123.00.
 In the blank space before “pounds,” write the amount being paid again, this time in words.
 You may like to add the word “only” at the end if there are no pence.

 Description of payment: for example “electricity bill.”
 This is optional, but it helps the payee remember what the payment is for.
 It also helps with bank reconciliation.

 Signature: signing the cheque confirms the payment is under your name.
 Keep in mind you must use the same signature you used when you opened your bank account.
 You may also need a signature from the business if it's from a general business account.